-A TAANIS ESTHER (MONDAY)
+TAANIS ESTHER (THURSDAY)

-Taanis Esther is not one of the four public fasts instituted by the Nevi'im.
+Taanis Esther is not one of the four public fasts instituted by the Nevi'im, and is generally more lenient.
+This year, Taanis Esther is even more lenient, for it is observed two days early (being that the 13th of Adar falls on Shabbos).
 One should not presume that the leniencies outlined below automatically apply to other fasts.
 [It goes without saying that, aside from these leniencies, one must observe Taanis Esther scrupulously.]